 All of APECS activities are governed by its organizational Terms of Reference and Rules of Procedure.
 They were originally written and approved by the founding Council of APECS and have since been amended several times reflecting the constant development of the organisation.
+Find out more on our key documents page.

 Worldwide, many early career polar researchers work in isolation within our institutes, as well as in our fieldwork.
 Becoming an APECS member connects you to our membership network of researchers and educators with similar interests, passions and experiences.
 APECS has many activities and resources that could use your help and that will simultaneously advance your career.
 Being an APECS member gives you access to resources that will be helpful for your career development, along the continuum of undergraduate through to successful polar researcher: